vindarel/cl-cookbook/data-structures.md

 The [Serapeum library](https://github.com/ruricolist/serapeum/blob/master/REFERENCE.md#hash-tables)
-has the `dict` constructor, the function `pretty-print-hash-table` and the `toggle-pretty-print-hash-table` switch, all which do *not* use `print-object` under the hood.
+has the `dict` constructor, the function `pretty-print-hash-table` and the `toggle-pretty-print-hash-table` switch, all of which do *not* use `print-object` under the hood.

 ~~~lisp